KevinRaleie-dev/threads-ui-react-native/README.md

-# Ecom Client 🛒
+# Threads React native app👟

-A small react native app for a hypothetical e-commerce store, you can find the backend for this app here: <a href='https://github.com/KevinRaleie-dev/fantastic-adventure.git'>e-com backend</a>
+Building a react native app for a my peer-to-peer marketplace platform, you can find the backend for this app here: <a href='https://github.com/KevinRaleie-dev/threads-api.git'>Threads API 📚</a>.
+Still under construction.

 ### Tech 👨🏽‍💻 so far...
  - Expo